networknext/next/docs/source/how_it_works.rst

 .. image:: images/client_server.png

-Network Next works by monitoring all your players and only accelerating players when we find a significant reduction in latency or packet loss.
+Network Next monitors all your players, but only accelerates players when we find a significant reduction in latency or packet loss.

 You enable monitoring for a player by *upgrading* that player's session on your server.